frdedynamics/robotics-lab-documentation/source/texts/lab1.md

 ## Race pace

 Finally!
 A challenge.
-A series of demands are listed below, make a program to fufill them.
+A series of demands are listed below, make a program to fulfill them.
 Make your program both as fast and smooth as possible.
 This is a contest!

 1. Build the course in the picture below.
 1. Place the object in box C.